 “Canadian gangsta shit.
 That stuff is hard.” – Snoop Dogg, television critic and rapper

-Peter Edwards is the author of sixteen books, the organized crime beat reporter at The Toronto Star and a producer with Juliet Forrester in Top Left Entertainment.
+Peter Edwards is the author of eighteen books, the organized crime beat reporter at The Toronto Star and a producer with Juliet Forrester in Top Left Entertainment.

 His father Kenneth was the region’s only doctor, sometimes paid with salmon speared from the Fraser River.
 His mother Winona was an avid, perceptive, passionate writer who pioneered the benign neglect school of child-rearing while raising their four children.
 His father sometimes dabbled in journalism, and once wrote in a medical journal that it’s better to have a fence at the top of a cliff than an ambulance waiting at the bottom of it.
 Edwards remains best-known in Lytton for winning the junior boys’ category of a baking contest with a French apple pie, in a competition marred by the disqualification of several competitors for using store-bought mixes.
 He plans to buy a summer home on the outskirts of Lytton immediately after winning the lottery.